-- A. With the exception of services provided by Indian Health Programs (see Section 1904), the need for NET services must be assessed as specified in this Section and authorized by the NET broker. - B. The goal of the combined assessment and authorization process is to determine the required level of non-emergency transportation services. - C. Assessment and prior authorization to use NET: - 1.
+- A. With the exception of services provided by Indian Health Programs (see Section 1904), the need for NET services must be assessed as specified in this section, and authorized by the NET broker. - B. The goal of the combined assessment and authorization processes is to determine the required level of non-emergency transportation services. - C. Assessment and prior authorization to use NET: - 1.
 Recipients wishing to use NET services will be assessed for the proper level of transportation prior to being authorized access to NET. - a.
 Otherwise appropriate requests for lower levels of ground transportation, i.e. mileage reimbursement, public bus or public paratransit, will be assessed and authorized by the NET broker. - b.
 If the request is for a greater level of ground transportation than mileage reimbursement, public bus or public paratransit, the NET broker should use due diligence in questioning the recipient to see if a lower level transport is acceptable and sufficient for their medical condition.
 If the recipient agrees to the lower level, then that transport will be authorized by the NET broker. - c.
 If the recipient does not believe the lower level transport is appropriate or acceptable, then they will be referred to the public paratransit services agency for a level of service needs evaluation.
 If the recipient resides outside the parameter of a paratransit agency, the NET broker will provide transportation to and from the recipient's primary care physician (PCP) at the level of service requested.
-The PCP will provide documentation and/or a NET broker form that will identify the correct level of transportation service based on the recipient's medical needs.
+The PCP will provide documentation and/or a NET broker form that will identify the correct level of transportation service based on the recipient's medical needs. - d.
+If the recipient has been authorized for NET, and has been assessed by the public paratransit service, the Regional Transportation Commission (RTC) has 21 days to notify the recipient of the results of the assessment.
+Until the assessment has been reviewed and submitted to the recipient, the transportation broker will continue to provide transportation at the level of service requested by the recipient.
+In the event the recipient has been denied the use of paratransit services and is now receiving a lower level of transportation service than requested, the recipient must inform the transportation broker of their dissatisfaction, if applicable, with the level of service assigned.
+The transportation broker will then review the assessment as well as the recipient's medical documents and determine if the recipient is eligible for the broker's paratransit or curb-to-curb services.
+The transportation broker will notify the recipient of their determination within 48 hours of review.
+If the decision negatively impacts the recipient, the transportation broker will also provide the recipient with a Notice of Decision (NOD).

-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES